revbayes/revbayes.github.io/tutorials/fig/timefig_dating.md

 Biogeographic dating has typically relied on prior-based constraints, requiring that the biologist makes strong assumptions about many unknowable factors: the timing and effect of paleogeographic events the dispersal abilities of species, relationships among species, and more.
 In addition, using a biogeographic hypothesis to date a clade (e.g. "we assume the islands were colonized after they originate") means that dated phylogeny cannot be safely used to test downstream biogeography hypotheses ("when were the islands first colonized by the clade?").
 Doing so would be circular.

-This tutorial describes how to perform a process-based biogeographic dating analysis using the TimeFIG model.
-The process-based approach uses paleogeographically-informed biogeographic rates to extract information about divergence times through a dataset, rather than constraining estimates using a user-designed node age prior.
-Previous approaches for process-based biogeographic dating relied on simpler models that did not consider how speciation and extinction rates vary among regions over time.
+Biogeographic dating with a process-based approach uses paleogeographically-informed biogeographic rates to extract information about divergence times through a dataset (Landis 2020).
+Previous approaches for process-based biogeographic dating relied on simpler models that did not consider how speciation and extinction rates vary among regions over time {% cite Landis2017 Landis2018 %}.
 TimeFIG models this important relationship between paleogeographically-varying features, species ranges, biogeographic rates, and divergence times.

+{% subsection Tutorial structure %}

-The rest of the tutorial explores biogeographic dating analysis.
-We'll start with a simple molecular phylogenetic analysis *without* time calibration.
+This tutorial builds up to a process-based biogeographic dating analysis using the TimeFIG model.
+It begins with a simple molecular phylogenetic analysis that has *no* capability for time calibration.
 Then, we'll repeat the analysis using a prior-based biogeographic node age calibration.
 Lastly, we'll perform a process-based TimeFIG analyses to estimate divergence times.

-Because these analyses build on each other, we only introduce what *changes* for each new analysis.
+Because these analyses build on each other, the tutorial focuses on what changes between the scripts.
 This tutorial is also bundled with RevBayes scripts that complete analyses equivalent to those written below.
 However, the scripts are often designed to be more modular and general, making them ideal to customize for analyses of new datasets, other than Hawaiian Kadua.

-{% subsection Molecular phylogenetics %}
+{% section Molecular phylogenetics %}

 First, we'll run a simple molecular phylogenetic analysis *without* any information to time-calibrate the tree.
 The tutorial reviews several important concepts for phylogenetic tree estimation, such as the relaxed molecular clock.
 It also demonstrates that extrinsic (non-molecular) evidence is needed to time-calibrate divergence times using standard phylogenetic approaches.